swjung333/CLI_Task_Labor_Tracker-Python-/README.md

 ## Project Overview
 This CLI Task Management System is a lightweight productivity tool designed for high-efficiency labor tracking.
 Built with Python, it allows users to manage complex task lifecycles while providing a robust engine for calculating precise work durations using 24-hour time logic.

+This project was developed as part of a university final assessment ('Python'), emphasizing practical software design, time computation logic, and CLI-based system architecture.

 ---

 ## Key Features